edcalderon/apithon-tds-bancolombia/README.md

 #  simple-rest-server
-This the rest API built on top of [expressjs](https://expressjs.com/) to get the tracker data for unergy project.
+This is a rest API built on top of [expressjs](https://expressjs.com/) to get the tracker data for unergy project.

 # Runing the server
 You will need nodejs and npm to be installed on your system.